Andrew Janocko: Chicago Bears

 On February 3, 2022, Janocko was hired by the Chicago Bears as their new quarterbacks coach.
 On January 10, 2024, Janocko was fired by the Bears along with offensive coordinator Luke Getsy and wide receivers coach Tyke Tolbert.

 New Orleans Saints

 On February 21, 2024, the New Orleans Saints announced that Janocko had been hired as their new quarterbacks coach.

 Seattle Seahawks

 On February 3, 2025, Janocko was hired by the Seattle Seahawks as their quarterbacks coach, following offensive coordinator Klint Kubiak.
+He was part of the coaching staff that won Super Bowl LX over the New England Patriots 29–13.

+Las Vegas Raiders

+On February 15, 2026, Janocko was hired by the Las Vegas Raiders as their offensive coordinator under head coach Klint Kubiak.

 Personal life

-Janocko's father Tim was a fullback at Penn State and has been the head coach at Clearfield Area High School since the 1980s.
-Janocko and his wife Natalie currently live in Chicago.
+Janocko's father Tim played fullback at Penn State under Joe Paterno and was the head coach at Clearfield Area High School from 1985 until 2022 compiling a record of 307-121-3.
+As of 2017, Janocko and his wife Natalie lived in Chicago.